 Instead of getting individual components like I mentioned above, an alternative is to get everything you need in a nice kit

 I recommend one of these two all-in-one Hangman kits:

 I haven't tried these kits myself but from the looks of it

-They are the better option than buying individual components on Amazon
+They can be the better option than buying individual components on Amazon.